klhang/JS-Frontend-Project/README.md

 This app will consist of a single screen with the Heatmap, and nav links to the Github, my LinkedIn.

-Above the Heatmap, there will be a indication bar showing the indication color of daily value change of a stock.
+Above the Heatmap, there will be an indication bar showing the indication colors of daily value change of a stock, from deep red to deep green.
 In the Heatmap, the spaces for stocks are divided by its market cap in the sector.

 ![wireframes](https://github.com/klhang/JS-Frontend-Project/blob/master/images/WireFrame%20Screen%20Shot.png)